keptn/lifecycle-toolkit/klt-cert-manager/chart/README.md

-# Keptn
+# Keptn Certificate Manager

-Keptn introduces a more cloud-native approach for pre- and post-deployment, as well as the concept of application health checks
+Keptn Certificate Manager handles certificates for Keptn but can also handle certs for any other Kubernetes resource.

 <!-- markdownlint-disable MD012 -->
 ## Parameters